couscousdude/monkeybench/src/README.md

 First, try the example questions below to get accustomed to the exam format.

+> [!TIP]
+> Your progress will not be saved until you finish a section (complete all of the questions and see your score for that section).
+You may go through the sections in any order, but if you exit before finishing, the quiz will reset for that section.

 > [!NOTE]
 > These questions **will not be counted** towards your final score.